How can I improve dark cutting + shrinkage?

 • Always use a BLM Dispenser to dispense product out over a three-day period.

-• DO NOT pour the entire mobs’ worth of BLM Green Cap into a trough without using a dispenser, it may turn livestock off water causing significant stress.
+• DO NOT pour the entire mobs’ worth of BLM Green Cap or BLM Organic Green Cap into a trough without using a dispenser, it may turn livestock off water causing significant stress.

 Ashlee Hunt, Technical Services Manager